hansonjh/Alta3/README.md

 # mycode (Let's code...)
 #I'm wanting to learn how to version control with git.
+#I do need to practice this whole git repo thing to better help me in the future.
+#Self note: Do not edit things from Github webpages.
+Only use the CLI for practice.

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?